Olympic Diet Secrets: What Champions Eat To Win

 Carbohydrates For energy

-Protein To build lean body mass and stabilize blood sugar for satiety
+Proteins To build lean body mass and stabilize blood sugar for satiety

-Fruits and veggies For their antioxidants and fiber
+Fruits and vegetables For antioxidants and fiber

 shunketo